atelierbram/syntax-highlighting/duotones/README.md

 # DuoTones
 Based on [DuoTone themes](http://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](http://simurai.com/)

 This is a work in progress.
-Until now only templates for Vim and Prism have been edited.
+Until now only templates for Vim, Sublime Text and Prism have been edited.
-In time the templates for SublimeText, and HighlightJs will alse be edited to tone down those brackets, punctuation and so on, in order to keep these colorschemes in the spirit of the original DuoTone Themes.
+In time the templates for HighlightJs and Prettify will also be edited to tone down those brackets, punctuation and so on, in order to keep these colorschemes in the spirit of the original DuoTone Themes.

 Go to [demopage](http://atelierbram.github.io/syntax-highlighting/duotones)